 Posterior to pectineus are the adductor magnus, adductor brevis and obturator externus muscles, and the anterior branch of obturator nerve.
 Note that the fascia lata peripherally bounds the anterior and posterior thigh compartments.
 These two are internally separated by medial and lateral intermuscular septa that attach to the femur.
 Although the adductor (medial) compartment to which pectineus belongs doesn’t have its own fascial border to separate it from the anterior and posterior compartments, it is still described separately due to common function and muscular innervation of its constituents.

 The superficial part of the muscle is supplied by the medial circumflex femoral artery, a branch of the femoral artery.
-Deep portion of the muscle is vascularised by the anterior branch of obturator artery, itself a branch of the internal iliac artery.
+The deep part of the muscle is vascularised by the anterior branch of obturator artery, itself a branch of the internal iliac artery.

 Due to the course of its fibers, pectineus both flexes and adducts the thigh at the hip joint when it contracts.
 When the lower limb is in the anatomical position, contraction of the muscle first causes flexion to occur at the hip joint.
 This flexion can go as far as the thigh being at a 45 degree angle to the hip joint.